openenclave/openenclave/docs/GettingStartedDocs/Contributors/WindowsSGX1GettingStarted.md

 ## Platform requirements

-Intel® X86-64bit architecture with SGX1
+Intel® X86-64bit architecture with SGX1.

+Note: To check if your system has support for SGX1, please look [here](../SGXSupportLevel.md).

 A version of Windows OS with native support for SGX features:
 - For server: Windows Server 2016
 - For client: Windows 10 64-bit version 1709 or newer
-- To check your Windows version, run winver on the command line.
+- To check your Windows version, run `winver` on the command line.

 ## Install Git and Clone the Open Enclave SDK repo

-Download and install Git for Windows from [here](https://git-scm.com/download/win)
+Download and install Git for Windows from [here](https://git-scm.com/download/win).

 Clone the Open Enclave SDK